grange85/ahfow-www/collections/_luna-shows/2021/2021-05-17-luna-gold-diggers-los-angeles-ca-usa.md

 show-additional:
 support:
 show-series:
+links:
+  - url: /2021/05/17/a-beautiful-view-luna-live-stream/
+    title: "A beautiful view - the Luna live stream"
+    source: "A Head Full of Wishes"
 ---
 While this is a full band show in a real venue it is for a livestream.